martinmphil/ronda_reade/docs/tasks.md

 *   **Research `neutts-air`:** Understand the model's API and dependencies.
 *   **Create a Basic Narration Script:** Write a single script that:
-    *   Takes a hard-coded text string (e.g., "Life, love and happiness.").
+    *   Takes a hard-coded text string (e.g., "This is a text to speech test.").
     *   Uses the `neutts-air` model to generate audio.
     *   Saves the output as a `sound.wav` file.